+This evaluation shall include:

-For each Member State, the TSO(s) shall specify the likelihood and the impact on the electricity system of each regional scenario consistent with the rating scales provided (Appendix I), in accordance with paragraphs (1) and (2) of Article 7.
-TSOs shall collaborate with their competent authority and provide a single evaluation for each electricity crisis scenario.
-TSOs who belong to the same Member State shall coordinate with other TSOs within the Member State.
+For each Member State and region, the TSO(s) and RCC(s) shall specify the likelihood and the impact on the electricity system of each scenario consistent with the rating scales provided (Appendix I), in accordance with paragraphs (3) and (4) of Article 7;

+For each Member State and region, ENTSO-E, the TSO(s) and RCC(s) shall evaluate the risk and cross-border dependencies in accordance with Articles 8 and 9.

+ENTSO-E shall use the template in Appendix IV.2 to provide the regional electricity crisis scenarios and the necessary information for TSOs to make their national impact evaluations.

-Within six weeks from receiving the regional scenarios for a national impact evaluation, for each Member State, the TSO(s) shall provide to ENTSO-E the completed national impact evaluation template in accordance with Appendix III.3 on the evaluation of national impact to the regional electricity crisis scenarios.
+Within 6 weeks from receiving the regional electricity crisis scenarios for a national impact evaluation, for each Member State, the TSO(s) shall provide to ENTSO-E the completed national impact evaluation template in accordance with Appendix IV.3 on the evaluation of national impact to the regional electricity crisis scenarios.

+ENTSO-E shall review the evaluations for completeness and consistency.
+ENTSO-E may delegate the review of cross-border dependencies to the RCC(s).
+In cases of detected inconsistencies, ENTSO-E shall engage with the relevant parties to correct them.

-Article 14 Ranking of electricity crisis scenarios
+Article 14 Ranking of regional electricity crisis scenarios

-ENTSO-E shall rank the regional electricity crisis scenarios evaluated at national level in accordance with the following process:
+ENTSO-E, with the support of TSOs and RCCs, shall rank the regional electricity crisis scenarios in accordance with the following process:

-gathering the national impact evaluations per Member State (paragraph 2);
+gathering the likelihood and impact evaluations per Member State and evaluating regional impacts (paragraph 2); and

-checking the consistency of cross-border dependencies (paragraph 2) and addressing any deficiencies (paragraph 3);

-evaluating regional impacts (paragraphs 4 and 5); and

-final ranking of regional electricity crisis scenarios according to their relevance (paragraph 6).
+final ranking of regional electricity crisis scenarios according to their relevance.

-ENTSO-E shall first collect the evaluations of national impact to the regional electricity crisis scenarios according to Article 13, completed by the TSOs.
-ENTSO-E shall check the evaluations for completeness and consistency with the impacted power systems.
-ENTSO-E may delegate this task to the RCC(s).
-In cases of detected inconsistencies or missing submissions, ENTSO-E shall notify the concerned TSOs.
-Missing or non-compliant submissions:

-may be treated as rating a particular crisis scenario as irrelevant to the Member State (national impact rating “insignificant”); or

-may be treated as not having a cross-border dependency (cross-border dependency rating “none”); or

-may be brought to compliance by ENTSO-E in cooperation with the relevant TSOs, RCCs at ENTSO-E’s discretion.

-In case of any doubts regarding any content of the submitted national evaluations, ENTSO-E shall ask the concerned TSOs to address the deficiency in line with Articles 7 and 9.
-TSOs who belong to the same Member State shall provide a single clarification.
-The clarification shall be provided to ENTSO-E without undue delay, but not later than ten working days from receipt of request for clarification.
+ENTSO-E shall first evaluate the regional electricity crisis scenarios in accordance with Article 12.
 ENTSO-E shall then apply the following steps to evaluate the regional impact of each regional crisis scenario:

-the national impact rating and national rating of the cross-border dependencies shall be collected (cf. Appendix III.3);
+calculate the national impact rating and national rating of the cross-border dependencies ; and

-a rating of a regional crisis scenario is calculated as a sum over all Member States of national impact ratings weighted by the national ratings of the cross-border dependencies.
+calculate the rating of a regional crisis scenario as a sum over all Member States of national impact ratings weighted by the national ratings of the cross-border dependencies.

-Those electricity crisis scenarios that are evaluated as not having a regional significance (only one Member State rated the scenario higher than “insignificant”) are captured for future reference.
-As these scenarios are not considered regional, they shall not be included in the evaluation and ranking.

 ENTSO-E shall rank the regional crisis scenarios according to their relevance: as a result of the calculation in accordance with paragraph 3, a single number is assigned to each scenario.
-The higher the number, the more relevant the regional scenario is.
+The higher the number, the more relevant the regional electricity crisis scenario is.

-Article 15 Reporting of the most relevant regional electricity crisis scenarios
+Article 15 Reporting on the most relevant regional electricity crisis scenarios